Moseley Beach Club, Adelaide

 Much of the economic benefit it brings to South Australia flows to regional communities and it has a positive impact on other industries such as agriculture, wine, retail, education, real estate and transport.

-We work closely with our tourism industry to realise the opportunities for our state that are outlined in the South Australian Visitor Economy Sector Plan
+We work closely with our tourism industry to realise the opportunities for our state that are outlined in the South Australia Tourism Plan 2030

 Our purpose